 Customers have recommended several brands but you will have to try the best one and see yourself the best results.
-Ideal is to use a high quality clumping cat litter that clumps hard as a rock.
-Some brands that have been recommended by customers are: Tidy Cats, Arm & Hammer, Scoop Away, World’s Best, Fresh Step.
-Is crucial to use the ideal litter, otherwise the waste and litter will stick to the sides or the grate.
+The ideal is to use a high-quality clumping cat litter that clumps hard as a rock.
+Some brands that have been recommended by customers are Tidy Cats, Arm & Hammer, Scoop Away, World’s Best, Fresh Step.
+Is crucial to use the ideal litter, otherwise, the waste and litter will stick to the sides of the grate.

 What Omega Litter Box Size To Buy?